-Knowledge about tasks is about knowing the objectives of the task, its requirements, its level of difficulty and, also, about being clear on the factors and conditions required in order for task to be completed.
+Knowledge about tasks is about knowing the objectives of the task, its requirements, and its level of difficulty and also about being clear on the factors and conditions required for the task to be completed.

-Knowledge about strategies involve general knowledge and specific information about learning strategies and about where, when and how to use them.
+Knowledge about strategies involves general expertise and specific information about learning strategies and where, when and how to use them.

 All this metacognitive knowledge – metaknowledge – is stored in memory and is activated automatically or, on the contrary, voluntarily and consciously, depending on the task’s requirements.

-Metacognitive abilities – the management of the mental activity – define the procedural aspect of metacognition and refer to the activities we undertake in order to control and monitor our own thinking.
+Metacognitive abilities – the management of mental activity – define the procedural aspect of metacognition and refer to the activities we undertake to control and monitor our thinking.
 According to A.L.
-Brown, managing the mental activity is done by specific processes and strategies of planning, control/monitoring and regulation, being closely tied to the situation at hand and the task.
+Brown, managing mental activity is done by specific processes and strategies of planning, control/monitoring and regulation, being closely tied to the situation at hand and the task.

-Control/monitoring strategies involve the surveillance of the current undergoing activity by checking the progress, the correctness of the obtained results, the identification of errors and by evaluating the strategies that were used.
+Control/monitoring strategies involve the surveillance of the current undergoing activity by checking the progress, the correctness of the obtained results, identifying errors and evaluating the strategies used.

-Regulation strategies refer to the interventions that we decide on making after based on what we have found out in the control/monitoring phase.
+Regulation strategies refer to the interventions we decide on making based on what we found out in the control/monitoring phase.

-In the context of mental health, the interest in metacognition emerged from a concern for an individual’s ability to understand their own mental status compared to others as well as the ability to cope with the source of their distress.
+In the context of mental health, the interest in metacognition emerged from a concern for an individual’s ability to understand their own mental status compared to others and cope with the source of their distress.

-These insights into an individual’s mental health status can have a profound effect on the over-all prognosis and recovery.
 Metacognition brings many unique insights into the normal daily functioning of a human being.
+These insights into an individual’s mental health status can profoundly affect the overall prognosis and recovery.
 It also demonstrates that a lack of these insights compromises ‘normal’ functioning.
 This leads to less healthy functioning.

-In the autism spectrum, there is a profound deficit in Theory of Mind.
+In the autism spectrum, there is a profound deficit in the Theory of Mind.
 In people who identify as alcoholics, there is a belief that the need to control cognitions is an independent predictor of alcohol use over anxiety.
 Alcohol may be used as a coping strategy for controlling unwanted thoughts and emotions formed by negative perceptions.
-This is sometimes referred to as self medication.
+This is sometimes referred to as self-medication.

-We are safe to assume that a strong factor to success is self-esteem: believing you can do it, believing you deserve it, believing you will get it.
+We can safely assume that a strong factor to success is self-esteem: believing you can do it, believing you deserve it, believing you will get it.
 Strongly related to this is the concept of self-efficacy developed by Albert Bandura.
 Both metacognition and self-efficacy, relatively new structures erected by modern psychology, can add to self-improvement and the journey to your personal success.